 - 1. Remain calm.
 DO NOT PANIC.

 - 2. Get as much information from the caller as possible:

 - Where is the bomb?

 - What does it look like?

 - What kind of bomb is it?

 - When is it going to explode?

 - Did you place the bomb yourself?

 - Why are you doing this?

 - What is your name?

 - What is your address?

 - Check to see if the caller's number is visible on call display.

 - 3. Listen to voice and background noises such as traffic, music etc. Pay particular attention to distinguishing characteristics of the caller's voice i.e. accent, sex, age or impediment.

 - 4. Record the exact time of the call and any other information obtained.
 Please refer to Bomb Threat Check List attached.

-- 5. Immediately advise the Chief Executive Officer, Executive Director or the Environmental Nurse.
+- 5. Immediately advise the Executive Director/Designate or the Environmental Nurse after regular office hours.

-The Executive Director or Environmental Nurse will call 911, Central Local Integration network and the MOHLTC Emergency numbers.
+The Executive Director/Designate or Environmental Nurse will call 911.
 The ED or Environmental Nurse will guide the police to the affected area.
+The ED/Designate will call the Central East LHIN and the MOHLTC Emergency numbers.